groveco/django-segments/readme.rst

     # Recommended to set this to a readonly DB role.
 Defaults to 'default'.
     SEGMENTS_EXEC_CONNECTION = 'readonly'

-    # If you are using a readonly DB name, you must add the DB router.
-    DATABASE_ROUTERS = ['segments.router.SegmentsRouter',]

 You're ready to go!

 ## Tests